mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 ### POST /emails

-So far, we’ve seen how to get emails: either all of the emails in a mailbox, or just a single email.
-To send an email, you can send a POST request to the `/emails` route.
-The route requires three pieces of data to be submitted: a recipients value (a comma-separated string of all users to send an email to), a subject string, and a body string.
-For example, you could write JavaScript code like
+To send an email, the user can send a POST request to the `/emails` route.
+The route requires three pieces of data to be submitted: a `recipients` value (a comma-separated string of all users to send an email to), a `subject` string, and a `body` string.
+For example, we could write JavaScript code like
 ```javascript
 fetch('/emails', {
   method: 'POST',